DenverMan02/DenverModII/README.md

-# Denver's Secondary Terraria Mod
+# Wooden Shortswords
-A random Terraria mod.
+A Terraria mod that adds wooden shortswords.